 Modification: Omit the rear foot elevated and perform one reverse lunge and one staggered stance deadlift from the ground.

-Targets: Lower body power — glutes, hamstrings, quads, calves, hips and core.
+Targets: Lower body power muscles — glutes, hamstrings, quads, calves, hips and core.

-Start in a rear foot elevated stance, the shoelaces of your left shoe on a bench or couch, right foot in front of you.
-Think about keeping a soft bend in your right knee.
+Start in a rear foot elevated stance with the shoelaces of your left shoe on a bench or couch, right foot in front of you.
+Keep a soft bend in your right knee.